English name: Princess Kaguya.

 - Bodyguard Crush: Gao Li-Shi on Yu-Ling then Akira.
 Also, kind of, Yui on Midori, insofar as Yui self-appointed himself as Midori's protector.

-- Distressed Damsel: Everyone is very aware that Midori is a male version.
+- Distressed Dude: Everyone is very aware that Midori is this.
 Miller subverts this by saving himself every time.

 - Dude Looks Like a Lady: Miller, of course, to his endless dismay.